kissofdecay/kissofdecay/README.md

 **shotout to my friends and pals ^_^**

-*yukiyukyuk, Moe, Ren, Ira, Jamie, shio and my siblings too iguess. they my sacrifices*
+*yukiyukyuk, Moe, Ren, Ira, Jamie, may, shio and my siblings too iguess. they my sacrifices*

 <div align="center">